 If you’re using the foam blocks in a fixed installation, like a picture on a wall, that won’t be moving, you probably don’t need the second step of additional adhesive, the foam blocks are enough.

 An additional side benefit in a fixed environment is that the cameras are reusable without the extra adhesive.
 The foam blocks will hold the camera behind a flat surface by themselves and without the glue, you can just pull the camera back out and use it somewhere else.

 Feedback on this tool has been resoundingly positive.
 Attendees at NATIA were amazed at the simple and straightforward way we solved the problem around the installation and reduced time.
 LE needs to spend their valuable time apprehending the bad guys, and streamlining an installation is invaluable to any department.

-If you have any questions about our covert vehicle surveillance systems, our board or snake cameras, or if you would like more information about installations for creating bait cars, please feel free to email me, Scott Bradford.
+If you have any questions about our covert vehicle surveillance systems, our board or snake cameras, or if you would like more information about installations for creating bait cars, please feel free to email our Government Sales Division.